Nur-Alam-Limon/hospital-booking-system/readme.md

 - JWT decoding was shifted to **backend** for better security and to avoid exposing token structure on the client.
 - Used **Expo SecureStore** to safely store JWTs on device.
 - Used refresh token with jwt to make more secure
+- Backend and database run in Docker for consistent development environments.

 ---